Hostaway/api/source/includes/_listing_listingObject.md

     "cleaningInstruction": null,
     "cleannessStatusUpdatedOn": null,
-    "homeawayPropertyName": "Beautiful and cozy apartment close to city center", "homeawayPropertyDescription": "In a classic Bremerhaven house we rent out our apartment which has a living room, bed room and is close to all the restaurants and nightlife.", "homeawayReservationPaymentDueDays": "2",
+    "homeawayPropertyName": "Beautiful and cozy apartment close to city center", "homeawayPropertyHeadline": "Beautiful and cozy apartment close to city center with a living room and bed room", "homeawayPropertyDescription": "In a classic Bremerhaven house we rent out our apartment which has a living room, bed room and is close to all the restaurants and nightlife.", "homeawayReservationPaymentDueDays": "2",
     "bookingcomPropertyName": "Beautiful and cozy apartment close to city center",